 Richmond Fencing Club camps are a great way for kids 9 and up to stay active, have fun, and enjoy the summer while learning and improving their fencing.
 It doesn’t matter if you’ve never fenced before or you’ve been fencing for years; we happily accomodate all experience levels.
 Camps are led by a number of our college-age fencers who keep studenats active through group lessons, competition, footwork, games, techique and tactics, and fencing videos.
 All nesessary equipment is provided, all you need to do is bring lunch and lots of energy.

 Beginner ice skating camps include lessons, on ice games and skate rental.
 Students will perform a skating program to display the skills they learn in camp.
 Camps will be held from 9:00 am to noon.

 Professional soccer camps for players ages 4-16 with all skill levels.

-Gymnastics camps offered at this Junior Olympic training center with multiple Richmond-area locations.
+Gymnastics camps are offered at this Junior Olympic training center with multiple Richmond-area locations.

 Soccer camps for beginner and more advanced players.

 Ages 8 to 18 can improve their volleyball skills at this indoor facility.

 A summer experience for children ages 4 through rising 3rd grade.